KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 > Pendant, the Diamond, and the War Medal.
 >
 > But who owned each?

+An interesting feature of this riddle is that it is different for each playthrough of the game.
+The position of each person at the table, the colour of their dress, the drink they have, and a couple of other properties change depending on what version of the riddle you get.
+This means that there is no single solution that will work for everyone's playthrough.

+The solution to this riddle is required to advance to the next level.
+You have two choices to find the solution:
+1. Waste an enormous amount of time trying to solve the riddle for yourself.
+2. Actually play the game to find a note containing the solution.

+This wouldn't be a very good blog post if I took the latter option.

 ## What is a Boolean Satisfiability Problem (SAT)?